tmarshall/SimplyDB/README.md

 SimplyDB requires two modules.
 Those being crypto and https.

+## Installation

+The easiest way to install SimplyDB is to use [npm](http://npmjs.org) by executing `npm install simplydb` in terminal.

 ## Connecting to SimpleDB

 Connecting to SimpleDB takes place when initializing a new instance of the module.